notadithyabhat/medbill-takehome/readme.md

 I think these three entities are enough to cover all the requirements.
 I started off by created list of objects for each data and defined each models in the models folder.

+Next Steps:
+1. Created the case route to create a new case for a user and get the list of cases for a user.
+Tested with postman and it works as expected.